|Nutrition Facts (per serving)|

-Add the finely chopped chocolate and vanilla extract and stir with a wooden spoon until the mixture – now a ganache – is completely smooth.
+Add the finely chopped chocolate and vanilla extract and stir with a wooden spoon until the ganache is completely smooth.

 Put the cocoa powder into a shallow dish.
-Take each chilled chocolate roll and quickly roll the ball in the cocoa powder.
-Pop the coated ball onto a plate and place back into the fridge to chill down again.
+Take each chilled chocolate ball and quickly roll in the cocoa powder for an even coating.
+Pop the truffle onto a plate and place back into the fridge to chill down again.

 - One of the secrets to making chocolate truffles is to work quickly and keep all the plates and other equipment cool.
-One useful hint is to also keep your hands cool by rinsing under cold water then drying before rolling the truffles.
+Keep your hands cool by rinsing under cold water then drying before rolling the truffles.